From Automation to Autonomy: A Survey on Large Language Models in Scientific Discovery: Level 2: LLM as Analyst ( )

 \subsection{Machine Learning Research}

 Automated Machine Learning (AutoML) \cite{shen2024automatedmachinelearningprinciples} endeavors to generate high-performing modeling configurations for a given task in a data-driven manner.
 With the advent of LLM-based agents, several studies have explored their application in the automated modeling of machine learning (ML) tasks.
+A suite of benchmarks has emerged to track progress in this area.
+MLAgentBench \cite{huang2024mlagentbenchevaluatinglanguageagents} evaluates the capabilities of LLMs in designing and executing ML experiments, revealing that performance is often contingent upon task familiarity.
+Similarly, MLRC-Bench \cite{zhang2025mlrcbench} and RE-Bench \cite{wijk2024rebench} further probe the limits of these agents, assessing their ability to solve novel ML research challenges and comparing their R\&D capabilities against human experts.
+MLGym \cite{nathani2025mlgym} offers valuable resource and benchmark for advancing these AI research agents.

-MLAgentBench \cite{huang2024mlagentbenchevaluatinglanguageagents} evaluates the capabilities of LLMs in designing and executing ML experiments, revealing that LLM performance is often contingent upon task familiarity derived from their training data.
-The IMPROVE framework \cite{xue2025improveiterativemodelpipeline} highlighted the significance of iterative refinement mechanisms within LLM agents for enhancing modeling outcomes.
-CodeScientist \cite{jansen2025codescientistendtoendsemiautomatedscientific} incorporated an ML modeling agent with machine-generated ideas, thereby progressing towards more autonomous ML research aimed at performance enhancement.
-In a related development, BudgetMLAgent \cite{gandhi2025budgetmlagentcosteffectivellmmultiagent} leverages curated expert collaboration frameworks to achieve superior results using considerably more cost-effective open-source models.
+To address the challenges posed by these benchmarks, various agentic frameworks have been proposed.
+The IMPROVE framework \cite{xue2025improveiterativemodelpipeline} highlighted the significance of iterative refinement mechanisms.
+CodeScientist \cite{jansen2025codescientistendtoendsemiautomatedscientific} incorporated an ML modeling agent with machine-generated ideas, while BudgetMLAgent \cite{gandhi2025budgetmlagentcosteffectivellmmultiagent} leveraged curated expert collaboration frameworks to achieve superior results with cost-effective models.
+More recent end-to-end systems like MLR-Copilot \cite{li2024mlrcopilot} and the multi-agent framework MLZero \cite{fang2025mlzero} aim for fully autonomous machine learning research and automation.
+Pushing the boundaries of automation even further, some work has explored the use of language models to directly propose LM architectures \cite{cheng2025languagemodelinglanguagemodels}, moving beyond orchestration to direct model creation.